 If Xanax has been prescribed as part of a treatment plan to manage the anxiety but has resulted in addiction, both the mental health disorder and the addiction can be treated in inpatient care.
 Outpatient care might also be a viable option, especially if there is a good home-support system in place.

 The Process of Xanax Addiction Treatment

 Withdrawal symptoms for alprazolam addiction can be intense and severe.
 Because this medication rewires dopamine in the brain, it is important to not quit this drug suddenly, without support.
 With the proper professional care, withdrawal can be more comfortable.
 Inpatient care is an excellent option for a healthy detox from Xanax.

-Detoxification is only the first step to the treatment to alprazolam addiction.
+Detoxification is only the first step to the treatment of an alprazolam addiction.
 Medication alternatives may need to be provided for ongoing stress management.
 Therapy will also help treat underlying anxiety or trauma.
 Treatment may last for a few weeks or months, but the positive results can be everlasting.